-Looking after a child whose parent is in prison can be a difficult time for everyone involved.
+Looking after and providing support for a child with a parent in prison can be a difficult time for everyone involved.
 You have an important role to play in the child's life, as well as coping with your own feelings about the imprisonment.
-We hope the tips on this page will help you better support the child or children in your care.
+We hope the tips on this page will help you better support the children or with a parent in prison, in your care.

 Supporting a child with a parent in prison

 Supporting a child with a parent in prison, might be something you never thought you would have to do.
 The situation may be complicated, and you may be navigating the criminal justice system for the first time.

 Spurgeons have been supporting families affected by imprisonment for some time and we have put together some information to help you explore common questions you may be having including how to tell the child and how to best support the child through this time.

 Families of prisoners - support: what to say to the child